-Age: 67 Toronto, Ontario Canada
+Age: 68 Toronto, Ontario Canada

 Susan Wolburgh Jenah, ICD.D joined the Board in 2016.
-Ms. Wolburgh Jenah currently serves as a director of Laurentian Bank of Canada and of Hydro One Limited.
-She is the former President and Chief Executive Officer of the Investment Industry Regulatory Organization of Canada (IIROC), the national self-regulatory body which oversaw investment dealers and trading activity on debt and equity markets in Canada and served as a member of the Board of the Global Risk Institute and of NEO Exchange and NEO Innovations, a Public Governor of the U.S. Financial Industry Regulatory Authority as well as a Senior Advisor to Aird & Berlis LLP.
+Ms. Wolburgh Jenah also serves as a director of Hydro One Limited.
+She is the former President and Chief Executive Officer of the Canadian Investment Regulatory Organization (CIRO) (formerly the Investment Industry Regulatory Organization of Canada (IIROC)), the national self-regulatory body which oversees investment dealers and trading activity on debt and equity markets in Canada and served as a member of the Board of Laurentian Bank of Canada, the Global Risk Institute and of NEO Exchange and NEO Innovations, a Public Governor of the U.S. Financial Industry Regulatory Authority as well as a Senior Advisor to Aird & Berlis LLP.
 Prior to this, Ms. Wolburgh Jenah had an accomplished career with the Ontario Securities Commission spanning over two decades and serving in numerous executive roles including Vice-Chair, Head of International Affairs and General Counsel.
 She also serves as Vice-Chair of the Humber River Hospital Board, as a member of the C.D.
-Howe Institute's National Advisory Council, and as a member of the Independent Review Committee for Vanguard Investments Canada.
+Howe Institute's National Advisory Council, and as chair of the Independent Review Committee for Vanguard Investments Canada.
 She was also a former mentor/sponsor for Catalyst Women on Board.
 Ms. Wolburgh Jenah holds a J.D. from Osgoode Hall Law School and was recognized with the Osgoode Hall Alumni Award for Achievement in 2011.
 She is ICD.D certified.

-Aecon Committee Memberships: > Corporate Governance, Nomination, and Compensation Committee (Chair)
+Aecon Committee Memberships: > Corporate Governance, Nomination, and Compensation Committee